 Cali Drug Cartel Kingpin Escapes from Bogota Prison

-Jose Santacruz Londono, a kingpin in the Cali cartel, removed a one-way mirror from an interrogation room and slipped through the opening, apparently with the help of accomplices, said Norberto Pelaez, head of the national prison system.
+Santacruz removed a one-way mirror from a prison interrogation room Thursday and slipped through the opening, apparently with the help of accomplices, said Norberto Pelaez, head of the national prison system.

-He then drove out of the La Picota prison in a getaway car disguised as a prosecutor’s car, officials said.
+The ranking member of the world’s largest drug gang drove out of La Picota prison in a getaway car disguised as a prosecutor’s car, officials said.
 Prosecutors’ cars are not checked when they enter or leave the prison.

-RCN radio said his absence was noticed at a 4 p.m. head count.
+RCN radio said Santacruz’s absence was noticed at a 4 p.m. head count.

-``We’re shocked by his escape, but if he was captured once, we can capture him a second time,″ said Justice Minister Carlos Medellin, who was sworn in Thursday.
+``We’re shocked by his escape, but if he was captured once, we can capture him a second time,″ said Justice Minister Carlos Medellin.

-During a three-month period starting last June, police put six of the seven leaders of the Cali cartel behind bars, including brothers Miguel and Gilberto Rodriguez Orejuela, the cartel’s other top leaders.
+During a three-month period starting in June, police put six of the seven leaders of the Cali cartel behind bars, including brothers Miguel and Gilberto Rodriguez Orejuela, the cartel’s other top leaders.

-The remaining five were all accounted for in jail on Thursday, Rubio said.
-The other drug kingpin at large is Helmer Herrera, who is believed to head the cartel’s military wing.
+The remaining five were all accounted for in jail Thursday, said Miller Rubio, spokesman for the prison system.
+The other drug kingpin at large is Helmer Herrera, who is believed to lead the cartel’s military wing.